Some links in this post may be affiliate links

 Reduce watering in the cold season as growth is reduce to maintain the soil slightly moist but do not allow the soil to dry out completely.

-Anthurium luxurians grows best in bright, indirect light away from direct sunshine as it can scorch the leaves.
+Anthurium luxurians grows best in bright indirect light away from direct sunshine as it can scorch the leaves.
 A curtain-filtered sunny window is perfect.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.

-The best potting mix for Anthurium luxurians should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+The best potting mix for Anthurium luxurians should be rich in organic matter and free-draining to ensure that it does not get soggy while providing the required nutrients.
+Most potting mixes designed for aroids are ideal.

 Feed Anthurium luxurians every 3-4 weeks during the growing period with a balanced, liquid fertilizer.
 Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.